History of fu poetry: Eastern Jin

 In AD 317, the Western Jin was conquered by a confederation of Xiongnu and Xianbei (Särbi) states, forcing huge numbers of Han Chinese aristocrats and landowners to flee to southern China.
 Many of the writings from the Eastern Jin, which only controlled land south of the Yangzi River, recount the chaos following north China's conquest and try to extol the imperial power reestablished at the new Eastern Jin capital, Jiankang (modern Nanjing).

 Guo Pu, who was famed for his skills in writing and divination, is considered the foremost writer of the Eastern Jin period.
-Guo wrote a number of fu while fleeing his hometown of Wenxi (modern Wenxi County, Shanxi Province) in the face of an invading Xiongnu army, and a number of his fu describe the large number of destroyed or deserted towns and villages throughout the Chinese heartland.
+Guo wrote a number of fu while fleeing his hometown of Wenxi (modern Wenxi County, Shanxi Province) in the face of an invading Xiongnu army, some of which describe the large number of destroyed or deserted towns and villages throughout the Chinese heartland.
 Guo's "Fu on the Yangzi River" (江賦 (Jiāng fù)), written around 317, brought him wide renown.
 This fu is a Han dynasty-style "grand fu" praising the Yangzi River from its origin in Sichuan (as was then believed) to its mouth at the eastern sea.
 Like early Han fu, the poem displays Guo's broad knowledge and familiarity with rare, obscure vocabulary and ancient legends.
 Another of Guo's notable fu is "Fu on Making Sacrifices to Heaven in the Southern Suburbs" (南郊賦 (Nánjiāo fù)), a fu on the traditional ritual sacrifice to Heaven made by the Emperor.
 When Guo composed the fu, an altar for the sacrifice had not yet been constructed in Jiankang.
-Emperor Yuan of Jin was impressed by Guo's detailed description of the grand ritual, and quickly decided to reinstate it.
+Emperor Yuan of Jin was impressed by Guo's detailed description of the grand ritual and decided to reinstate it.

 The general and poet Lu Ji wrote a number of fu, the best known of which is the Wen fu (Essay on literature), an essay on the nature of poetry and poetic forms.